 The History of Software Piracy

-The beginnings of software piracy were pretty benign.
-At the very start, people simply shared simple applications between personal computers.
+The beginnings of software piracy were benign.
+At the very start, people shared simple applications between personal computers.
 Still, they didn’t have much at their disposal, and the computers of the time couldn’t really do many things, so there wasn’t even a software piracy definition, let alone prevention measures.

 As the internet and computers developed, more and more people joined the internet, and various software piracy methods gained popularity and became more sophisticated.
 As seen above, businesses are losing billions of dollars to different types of piracy.